spacebanana420/tofu/README.md

 I also distribute x86_64 binaries for Linux, so if you happen to use a Linux system with this CPU architecture, you don't need Java or Scala.

+Once Tofu is downloaded, you can run it with Scala or Java (or without a runtime, in case of Linux) depending on the JAR/binary you download.
+You can run `tofu --help` for a quick help screen.
+To run a script, you can run `tofu script.tofu` (assuming the name is "script.tofu").

+You can also pass CLI arguments as global variables: `tofu script.tofu var1 var2 var3`

 ## Documentation and getting started

 Tofu has a small specification and feature-set.
 You can begin learning how to use it in the links below.
 The following documentation is written for **Tofu 0.2**